 Ernestine Schumann-Heink, Contralto

-(John Alden Carpenter, Stephen Foster, Ethelbert Nevin, John Stafford Smith)
+(John Alden Carpenter, Stephen Foster, Ethelbert Nevin and John Stafford Smith)

 Songs of America